jd-oconnor/frosting/README.md

 }
 ```

-If working with Vite, inside the `vite.config.ts` file, you may need to configure the `esbuildOptions` for the `vanillaExtractPlugin` like this
+If using library with Vite, inside the `vite.config.ts` file, you may need to configure the `esbuildOptions` for the `vanillaExtractPlugin` like this

 ```ts
 vanillaExtractPlugin({